 Where do you start, can you tell me?

 We don’t only trust the brief we get from the client, but we try to find out the insights, what’s the real problem of the client and try to develop a strategy out of this.

 What’s your recommendation for small companies, who don’t have such a big budget for advertising?
 What’s the first thing that they need to do?

 I don’t think creativity and great events are related to the size of the budget you have.
 You can do great stuff with a massive budget of course and use a lot of technology.
 But if you’re a good creative agency or a company with great creative minds, you can create amazing stuff on small budgets.

 Let’s get to your personal success story.
 I believe that you have quite good career?

-I’m happy with what I did.
-I guess that’s the most important part that you’re always happy with the job you’re doing at the time.
+I’m happy of what I have done.
+I guess that the most important thing is to always be happy with the job you’re doing at the time.
 It’s the only chance to be successful.
 If you don’t like what you do, it’s hard.